-A TCF, when broken down – is a Product Owner, a Project Manager, a Designer, a Solutions Architect and a Programmer (in a number of languages).
+A TCF, when broken down, is a Product Owner, a Project Manager, a Designer, a Solutions Architect, and a Programmer (in several languages).
 They also need to care about meeting customers, getting deep into the market fit, feeding into the business model and helping pitch to investors.

 That is a lot of work for one person – and an extremely varied and rare skill-set to find too.
 And that’s where MOHARA has found our market fit.

-We bring the strategic elements: What technology to build?
+We bring the strategic elements: what technology to build?
 How to position your start-up with investors?
-How to build a effective business from the product?
+How to build an effective business from the product?
 All within our interim CTOs onshore.

-We sometimes play the role of Product Owner, or if the founder is technical enough we will operate as the Project Manager.
-We utilise and consult our design team on UX/UI based in the UK, and have a range of tech talent – from Managing Engineers down to junior developers, from our own development hub in Bangkok.
+We sometimes play the role of Product Owner, or if the founder is technical enough, we will operate as the Project Manager.
+We utilise and consult our design team on UX/UI based in the UK, and have a range of tech talent – from Managing Engineers down to junior developers from our development hub in Bangkok.
 This model allows us to leverage the value of being offshore with the control of it being our own business.

 Our core beliefs have grown against a backdrop of some of the most interesting and innovative times we’ve seen in the business world.
 Only 4% of millennials expect to have a career with one employer, while 608,110 new businesses were started in 2015, a new record, a trend that has continued year after year.

 The demand for tech resources is overwhelming.
 The competition isn’t just between start-ups or even tech firms – it is against every business or charity or government.